 For my list of favorite things I (mostly) own and/or recommend to fellow pet parents and occasionally random strangers, you can visit my Amazon store page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash.
 I’ve included little notes about the products also.

 As I’m sure you’ve noticed, I don’t clutter up my blog with ads.
 I’m not a fan of them, but they do generate income, so that’s why most bloggers use them.
-Instead, if you found this information helpful and would like to make a small donation to help with the ever-increasing cost to keep this site up and also support my rescue efforts, here is my Paypal donation link.
+Instead, if you found this information helpful and would like to make a donation to help with the ever-increasing cost to keep this site up and also support my rescue efforts, my Paypal donation link is below.

 To get updates when I post more stories, lessons learned, or training and health-related content, sign up for my newsletter below. (be sure to check your junk folder for confirmation)